Adolph Coors: Siblings

 Adolph Coors is known to have had at least two siblings, a sister and a younger brother, William Kuhrs, who was born in Dortmund, Germany, in 1849.
 William followed his brother to America in 1870 and took the same respelling of the family name.
 He made his way to Chicago, where he made a good living as a cabinetmaker and arrived in Golden by the mid-1870s.
 He took a good position of employment at his brother's brewery, where he remained employed for the rest of his life.
 Following further in his brother's footsteps, William married Louisa's sister Mary in 1881, and 10 years later moved to Denver, where he had charge of the Coors interests in that city.
 The couple had three daughters, two of whom were Mattie and Helena.
 William Coors died on December 30, 1923, and is buried at the Golden Cemetery.
 Upon his death, the Colorado Transcript described him as "a genial, accommodating man, and had many friends in Golden, Denver, and elsewhere."
 His oldest daughter married William J. Gilbert and the second married Charles Nitschke.

 Death

-On June 5, 1929, Adolph Coors fell or allegedly committed suicide by leaping from the sixth-floor window of the Cavalier Hotel in Virginia Beach, Virginia.
+On June 5, 1929, Adolph Coors fell or allegedly died by suicide by leaping from a sixth-floor window of the Cavalier Hotel in Virginia Beach, Virginia.